Symmetry enforces entanglement at high temperatures

 This is satisfied by the two-Majorana term \(V = ic_i c_j\), with \(i \in A\) and \(j \in B\), since $(ic_ic_j)^{\mathcal{T}_A}=-c_ic_j$ is not Hermitian.
 Note that this entangling condition never occurs for the ``bosonic'' negativity, since $H^{T_A}$ is always Hermitian.
-The same entangling perturbation also leads to the persistence of $E^{f}_{N}$ for the canonical ensemble with fermion parity, which we explain in Appendix~\ref{appsec:fermions}.
+The same entangling perturbation also leads to the persistence of $E^{f}_{N}$ for the canonical ensemble with fermion parity.
+A similar idea also resolves a conjecture in~\cite{Shapourian_2019}, that fermionic states mixing local fermion parity have non-vanishing fermionic negativity, as their partial transposed state is necessarily not Hermitian.
+We explain both in S.M.~\cite{supp}.

 \textit{\textbf{Discussions---}} Our results imply the persistence of entanglement at high temperatures in two related scenarios: when the thermal state is enforced to be strongly symmetric (canonical ensemble), and when the symmetry is enforced at the level of decomposition of the mixed state into pure states (Gibbs ensemble with superselection).
 We also discuss the generic nature of this entanglement, showing the existence of local Hamiltonian perturbations which lead to entanglement at arbitrarily high temperatures, as well as a complete classification of charge sectors with \POE\ for homogeneous on-site global Abelian symmetries.
+Ultimately, genericness follows because the set of symmetrically separable states is contained in a lower dimensional subspace given by linear constraints.

 These results can be generalized in various ways.
 Firstly, the results of the sufficient conditions for \POE\ also extend to Abelian higher form and subsystem symmetries.
 In fact, strongly symmetric versions of toric codes (with Abelian one form symmetries) already show a persistence of negativity, as can be inferred from~\cite{Hart_2018}.
 A more careful study of higher form and other symmetries, including antiunitary symmetries, is left for a future study.